DvoryKl/DvoryKl/README.md

 ## 👩‍💻 About Me
 - ✨ Currently learning **AI and Machine Learning**.
 - 🌱 Previously trained as a **Software Developer**.
-- 🤝 Looking to collaborate on **exciting AI and backend development projects**.
+- 🤝 Looking to collaborate on **exciting AI and innovative projects **.
 - 🌐 Passionate about exploring new technologies and creating innovative solutions.
--👯 Looking to collaborate on innovative projects
+- 🤔 Seeking help with open-source contributions
--🤔 Seeking help with open-source contributions
+- 💬 Ask me about web development, programming languages
-=💬 Ask me about web development, programming languages =⚡ Fun fact: I love solving complex problems and exploring new technologies
+- ⚡ Fun fact: I love solving complex problems and exploring new technologies

 ---